jeromecoupe/jekyllstyleguide/README.md

 # Simple Jekyll based styleguide

-This is a simple styleguide generator in Jekyll.
-It is not particularily original but I tried to make it as flexible as possible to correspond to various use cases.
+This is a simple style guide generator in [Jekyll](http://jekyllrb.com).
+It is not particularly original but I tried to make it as flexible as possible to correspond to various use cases.

-- simple list-based styleguides ([Code for America styleguide](http://codeforamerica.clearleft.com/) by [Clearleft](http://clearleft.com/))
+- simple list-based style guides ([Code for America styleguide](http://codeforamerica.clearleft.com/) by [Clearleft](http://clearleft.com/))
-- more complex styleguides using posts or pages ([Lonely Planet "Rizzo" styleguide](http://rizzo.lonelyplanet.com/styleguide/design-elements/colours) by [Lonely Planet](http://www.lonelyplanet.com/))
+- more complex style guides using posts or pages ([Lonely Planet "Rizzo" style guide](http://rizzo.lonelyplanet.com/styleguide/design-elements/colours) by [Lonely Planet](http://www.lonelyplanet.com/))

-I used a custom collection (with output set to false) rather than posts or pages so I can use those to create more complex styleguides if needed.
+I used a custom collection (with output set to false) rather than posts or pages so I can use those to create more complex style guides if needed.

 ## Demo